Swords to Plowshares card art

 How often is Swords to Plowshares drawn in a Commander game?

-In games where the card was in the deck, it was drawn in roughly 22% of deck-participations.
-That is consistent with typical singleton draw rates in a 100-card deck.
-Of the 158 instances that reached a player's hand, 118 were cast, putting the draw-to-play rate at 70%.
+Across 1589 tracked games where the card was in a deck, it was drawn 22% of the time.
+That is consistent with a singleton in a 100-card deck.
+Of 520 instances that reached a player's hand, 70% were cast before the game concluded.
+The remainder were held through end of game or never found a target before the pod finished.

-What turn does Swords to Plowshares usually get cast?
+What turn does Swords to Plowshares typically get cast?

-Does casting Swords to Plowshares actually improve win rate?
+Does casting Swords to Plowshares correlate with winning?

-Which commanders most commonly pair with Swords to Plowshares on Playgroup Live?
+Which commanders most often run Swords to Plowshares?